tysonite/asn1-compiler/README.md

 The top directory consists of these sub-directories:
 *  compiler -- A Java ASN.1 to C++ compiler
-*  runtime  -- Runtime library for encoding/decoding of the data
+*  runtime  -- C++ runtime library for encoding/decoding of the data